CiscoDevNet/intersight-powershell/docs/Initialize-IntersightComputeRackUnitIdentity.md

 ```

 ### -AdminAction
-Updated by UI/API to trigger specific chassis action type.\n* `None` - No operation value for maintenance actions on an equipment.\n* `Decommission` - Decommission the equipment and temporarily remove it from being managed by Intersight.\n* `Recommission` - Recommission the equipment.\n* `Reack` - Reacknowledge the equipment and discover it again.\n* `Remove` - Remove the equipment permanently from Intersight management.\n* `Replace` - Replace the equipment with the other one.
+Updated by UI/API to trigger specific action type.\n* `None` - No operation value for maintenance actions on an equipment.\n* `Decommission` - Decommission the equipment and temporarily remove it from being managed by Intersight.\n* `Recommission` - Recommission the equipment.\n* `Reack` - Reacknowledge the equipment and discover it again.\n* `Remove` - Remove the equipment permanently from Intersight management.\n* `Replace` - Replace the equipment with the other one.

 ```yaml
 Type: ComputeRackUnitIdentity.AdminActionEnum